sagemath/sagewiki_to_gh-2022-10-10/HallLittlewood.md

 = Hall-Littlewood Polynomials =
+This page contains preliminary results for doing computations with the Hall-Littlewood polynomials in the P, Q, and Q' bases.

+== P Basis: ==

+== Q Basis: ==

 == Q' Basis: ==
 Timing data for arithmetic with Hall-Littlewood polynomials in the Q' basis.

 === Conversion to Schur basis ===
+Conversion to the Schur basis uses symmetrica.hall_littlewood.
 {{{
 sage: Qp = HallLittlewood_qp(QQ)
 sage: S = SFASchur(QQ['t'].fraction_field())